danog/MadelineProto/docs/index.md

 PHP implementation of MTProto, based on [telepy](https://github.com/griganton/telepy_old).

-This project can run on PHP 7 and HHVM, only 64 bit systems are supported ATM.
+This project can run on PHP 7 and HHVM, both 32 bit and 64 bit systems are supported.
 You must also install the mbstring, curl extensions and the PHP Lua extension if you want to use the lua binding.

 Also note that MadelineProto will perform better if python and a big math extension like gmp or bcmath are installed.